|

 While Beecher stays behind, talking in a low voice with Sister Pete.

 7 hours later, Beecher's crouching over the toilet, throwing up.
-Second time in 3 days.

 Three steps.

-He wants to put his arm on his shoulder, but he doesn't.
 Instead, Chris crouches near the toilet, watching for the usually uninvited hacks to shine their flashlights.

 "I'm fucking terrified," Toby whispers roughly, wiping his mouth with the ege of his T-shirt.
 Keller's T-shirt.
 They switch clothes all the time.